kzaleskaa/social-media-app/README.md

 <h1 align="center">Instagram Clone Web App </h1>

-## I. Description
+## 1. Description
 Instagram clone is a project realised during "Web application technologies" course.
+The application uses a djoser library which is a REST implementation of Django authentication system.
+JSON Web Token is a selected authentication backend.

-## II.
-Used technologies
+## 2. Used technologies
 - Backend
-    - Python 3.10.0
+    - Python 3.10
     - Django 3.1
     - Django Rest Framework
     - Djoser